stories-with-dice/stories-with-dice.github.io/content/Blog/Lore24.md

 Inevitably, they suffer an accident.
 When the PC suffers any harm, their body is swapped with the body of the one they coveted.
 The connection they lost in the past is nearby.

-# 003 - January 03
+# 004 - January 04

-TODO
+Today, a faction based on random table rolls.

+> [!info]- Rolls
+>
+> I'm using [Play by the Writing](https://jeansenvaars.itch.io/play-by-the-writing) as my main random table roller.
+>
+> - Preservation: Protect or restore endangered, ancient, or sacred value
+> - Religion: Strong, devout, or charismatic faith to motivate, heal, or convert others

+This is a sect dedicated to the preservation of the forest that I'm going to use in a work-in-progress Call of Cthulhu module.

+Origins: Ever since the forest could scream from the fires of man, the committed heard and rallied to protect her precious green.
+With the dawn of industrialization the scream grew deafening for the Mother's [^3] chosen

 ---

-Separate goal: come up with new verb for writing lore.
-Should be fun, for the kids. ^4rlghq
+[^1]: Separate goal: come up with new verb for writing lore.
+Should be fun, for the kids.

-Assume Call of Cthulhu / Delta Green / Cthulhu Eternal. ^caq5z2
+[^2]: Assume Call of Cthulhu / Delta Green / Cthulhu Eternal.